radulovskia/mis_hw2/README.md

   Implements Firebase web service for Android phones, enabling secure and seamless anonymous authentication.

+- **Camera Functionality and Storage:**

+  Incorporates a camera feature allowing users to capture images of their fitness activities.
+The images are directly saved to the local storage, providing a visual record of workouts.

+- **Location Services with Google Maps:**

+  Enables location tracking for users during their fitness sessions.
+The app can open Google Maps, allowing users to view their workout locations and explore nearby areas.
 --------
 ### Design Patterns:
 - **Singleton Pattern:**